Blog

 Family members can either apply simultaneously with the primary applicant or apply for family reunification after the primary applicant has obtained their residence permit.

-The process involves submitting the required documentation to the Portuguese consulate or Agencia para a Integracao Migracoes e Asilo.
+The process involves submitting the required documentation to the Portuguese consulate or Agência para a Integração, Migrações e Asilo (AIMA).

 Benefits for Family Members

 Family members granted residency through the D7 visa enjoy the same rights and benefits, including access to healthcare, education, and the ability to travel within the Schengen Area.
-After five years of residency, they may also apply for permanent residency or citizenship.
+They may generally apply for permanent residency after five years of legal residence.
+Citizenship timing follows the nationality-law rules in force when they apply.

-Private health insurance is mandatory for D7 visa applicants.
-Your policy must:
+Private health insurance is normally required for the D7 visa stage.
+A strong policy should:

 • Be valid in Portugal (EU-compliant or international policy)